 Check Out Our Best Versailles & Paris Louvre Tours

-“Expensive” Prices: While the prices of hotels change rapidly, expect these hotels to range from $350 to $649 per night for a range of rooms.
-That obviously will vary, so click the “Booking” link which will take you to Booking.com to see prices.
+Expensive Prices: While the prices of hotels change rapidly, expect these hotels to range from $350 to $649 per night for the standard rooms in these hotels and more for the high-end suites.
+That will obviously vary, so click the link which will take you to Booking.com to see current prices.

 5 Star | Pont Neuf/Siene River | 6th Arr. | Classic Luxury | Indoor Pool